 To this end, the Freedom Kitchens designer modified the plan for the space into a more open, L-shaped layout.
 The generous 3.8m x 1.5m deep butler’s pantry was positioned parallel to the kitchen, and given two access points, to create the ideal sense of flow and connectedness.

-The sleek joinery showcases cabinets from Freedom Kitchen’s Designer range, in the colour Supa Black.
+The sleek joinery showcases cabinets from Freedom Kitchen’s Designer range, in the colour Black Ultramatt.
 Its silky smooth pure matte finish has anti-fingerprint properties – a handy feature for keeping their cabinetry looking clean, with their young boys.
 The cleverly hidden, integrated Peak handles also work to keep the look sleek, streamlined and clean from finger marks.

 The cabinetry was meticulously measured to accommodate their fridge with a completely flush finish, along with the side by side ovens.